EGI-Federation/documentation/content/en/users/online-storage/block-storage.md

 ---
-title: "Storage"
+title: "Block Storage"
 type: docs
 weight: 60
 description: >
-  Storage features of the EGI Cloud
+  Block storage offered by EGI Cloud providers
 ---

 If you are in need of more storage than the one provided within image disk of